McCullough Is Wrapped Up in Vegas Events

 Q: What are the actual services you

-Our clients or their advertising agencies give us the
+provide?
+A: Our clients or their advertising agencies give us the

 graphics.
 We then provide the rest of the package including the printing of the